If you want to become more muscular and more aesthetically pleasing to the eye then you will need to find a way to build up your chest muscles.

 Up-tempo music can help you to lift that much more.
 It’s no good listening to something relaxing, you need something to get you pumped up.

 Get some rest

 To give 100% at the gym you need to make sure you get adequate rest out of it.

 If you go to the gym tired then it is highly unlikely that you are going to be able to give your all when it comes to lifting.

 While your workout is obviously an important part of the muscle building process, your diet is probably even more important.

-Without adequate nutrition you will not be providing the building blocks your body need to build that lean muscle.
+Without adequate nutrition (read our bulking guide for a more in-depth article) you will not be providing the building blocks your body need to build that lean muscle.

 For a start you will need to ensure you are consuming enough protein.